SVGator/SDK/README.md

 <br>

 ### 3.III.
 How to generate the `hash` security token
-All server to server to server request must contain a valid `hash` parameter, generated based on request parameters as described below.
+All server to server request must contain a valid `hash` parameter, generated based on request parameters as described below.

 Let's consider as an example the access_token request from [3.I.](#3i-obtain-an-access_token); as a first step, let's collect all parameters from a given request, which for this example will be the following: